fpereiro/ustack/readme.md

 Status: mostly stable & mostly complete.

 The ustack's frontend framework.
-After raging against frameworks for years, it was naturally I'd have to write my own and promote it to unsuspecting devs.
+After raging against frameworks for years, it was natural I'd have to write my own and promote it to unsuspecting devs.
 You're encouraged to suspect and question. `gotoB` exists because web applications (as opposed to web pages) store state and redraw the page without refreshes.
 This means that despite my former hopes, plain HTML/CSS generation (even on the browser) is not enough to create web applications.

 `gotoB` is built on top of the five libraries we've already covered.
 It expects views to be functions that return `lith` structures that represent HTML/CSS.
 Views are event listeners that depend on a part of the global state; and views can trigger (or contain elements that trigger) events themselves.
 It is, then, essentially a set of functions on top of `lith` and `recalc`.